learn-co-students/careers-resume-technical-experience-v-000/README.md

 In your Technical Projects section, the first thing you'll want to mention is the name of your project and a concise one-line summary of it.
 This is the sell, so don't be afraid to spice it up a little.

 **Examples of One Line Project Summaries**

-Here are some noteworthy examples of one-line project summaries from Flatiron grads.
+Here are some noteworthy examples of one-line project summaries from Flatiron grads:

 **Solar System**